 Combined footing consists of a common footing provided to two columns which may be either rectangular or trapezoidal.

-Raft foundation consists of dense reinforced concrete slab which covers the total bottom area of the structure.
-It is provided in the soil with low bearing capacity where structural loads are heavy.
+Raft foundation consists of a dense reinforced concrete slab which covers the total bottom area of the structure.
+This type of foundation is provided in the soil with low bearing capacity where structural loads are heavy.

 2. Deep Foundation: